teamhooddev/gotosignal/ContentWriterAgent.md

 -	Buyer’s guide
 -	Provider roundup
 # Heading Structure
-Create a complete H1, H2, and H3 structure optimized for:
+Create a complete heading structure optimized for:
 -	SEO
 -	Readability
 -	Full topic coverage
-Avoid H4 unless absolutely necessary.
+-	Use maximum 3 levels of heading hierarchy unless absolutely necessary to use 4th level
 # Tone of Voice
 Infer tone from the beneficieryWebsite brand:
 -	Style